astronomer/docs/learn/cloud-ide-tutorial.md

 ## Step 11: Connect your GitHub to the Astro Cloud IDE

-Now that you have finished creating pipeline, you can connect GitHub to the Astro Cloud IDE to commit your pipeline as a DAG to any Airflow project.
+Now that you have finished creating a pipeline, you can connect GitHub to the Astro Cloud IDE to convert your pipelines to a DAG and deploy it to any Airflow project.

 1. Click **Commit** to connect your Astro Cloud IDE Project to your GitHub account.
 If this is your first time connection this Cloud IDE project to GitHub you will be prompted to configure your GitHub connection.
 If you've already connected your Astro Cloud IDE project to GitHub, you can skip to [Step 12](#step-12-commit-your-dag-to-github).